crossplane/crossplane/design/design-doc-composition.md

   # that defines the MySQLInstance resource.
   infrastructure:
     # Multiple compositions may potentially satisfy a particular kind of
     # infrastructure.
-Exactly one composition may be annotated as the default
-    # for a particular kind of infrastructure.
-Each infrastructure instance may
+Each infrastructure instance may influence which
-    # influence which composition is used via label selectors.
-This could be
+    # composition is used via label selectors.
+This could be used, for example,
-    # used, for example, to determine whether a GCP CloudSQLInstance or an Azure
+    # to determine whether a GCP CloudSQLInstance or an Azure SQLServer based
-    # SQLServer based composition satisfied this MySQLInstance.
+    # composition satisfied this MySQLInstance.
     compositionSelector:
      matchLabels:
        connectivity: private